BTAA-Geospatial-Data-Project/OmekaApiToCsv/README.md

 Limitations
 -----------

 CSV.
 It's Comma Separated Values, so it can't handle much density.
-If you have multiple values for an element (e.g., more than one title), all values for that element will be smooshed into one.
+If you have multiple values for an element (e.g., more than one title), they will be separated by a pipe delimiter.